r-barnes/waterviz/README.md

 [WaterViz.com](http://waterviz.com) aims to provide an intuitive view of the current state of water in the conterminous United States.
 To do so, it presents all of the relevant information in a mapped form.

+A walk-through video is [here](https://youtu.be/ve2Zm53DyQM) and a video showing how WaterViz.com can be used to facilitate analysis is [here](https://youtu.be/VW811vI6DvQ).

 Hydrographic data drawn from the [National Hydrography Dataset Plus](http://www.horizon-systems.com/nhdplus/) allows the map to display all rivers and active U.S. gauge stations.
 These are colored and sized based on how their current discharge rate ranks against a thirty year history.
 Hovering over rivers and stations will display their current discharge rate and stage height, along with links for more information.
 Current discharge rates are drawn from the [National Water Information System](http://waterdata.usgs.gov/nwis/rt)